 A harp player, seated on a good sturdy chair.
 Notice his well-muscled arms: this man is used to holding a heavy instrument and playing it for long periods.
-This statue dates from about 2700BC, well before the biblical period
+The statue dates from about 2700BC, well before the biblical period

 Bible Study Resource

 A shofar, the ‘trumpet’ that brought down the walls of Jericho

 Annoyingly, there are no images or carvings of musical instruments in Israel.
 So we have to rely on Egyptian, Assyrian and Aramean or Greek pictures and sculptures to get an idea of how they looked.